-Easter Chick Slippers Pattern {+ Loop Stitch Tutorial}
+Easter Chick Slippers Pattern (+ Loop Stitch Tutorial)

-THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.These Easter chick slippers are a great project to make and to give as a gift, I raided my yarn stash and found two balls of yellow yarn that had probably been there since last Easter for this project.
+I raided my yarn stash and found two balls of yellow yarn that had probably been there for this project since last Easter.

 A perfect Easter gift for your niece or nephew.